TheNitram21/NBM/README.md

 ## Mobs
 ### Iceologer
 This hostile mob can not only attack you using an iron axe, it can also drop ice blocks on your head.
+They have blue leather caps.
 Be careful when you explore!

 ### Moobloom
 Mooblooms are friendly mobs.
 They are cows with a flower on it's back.
 When bees come near it, they immediately get some nectar, so mooblooms are perfect for honey farms!